Cover letters are the bane of any job-seeker’s existence.

 In a novel, you’re detailing the character arc of your protagonist, often taking them along the Hero’s Journey as they grow, overcome challenges, and reach new heights in their life.

 In a cover letter, you’re detailing a chapter in your own arc: how you got your amazing skills, and how you’ll use them to overcome the challenges your target employer is facing.

 Think of it in those terms and writing a cover letter suddenly becomes fresh and exciting!

 All you have to do is combine your skills as a novelist or creative writer with the basic requirements of a professional letter and you’re on your way to success.

-Here’s how to apply your fiction-writing skills to crafting a more effective cover letter that lands you the interview.
+Follow our cover letter tips below to apply your fiction-writing skills and craft a more effective cover letter that lands you the interview.